Festivals, Events and Eventful Communities

 Standard Fee: C$800

-This course can be taken individually for professional development, or applied to earn the UBC Certificate in Cultural Planning - an online professional learning program offered by the UBC Centre for Cultural Planning and Development.
+This course can be taken individually for professional development, or applied to earn the UBC Certificate in Cultural Planning - an international professional learning program offered by the University of British Columbia (UBC) Centre for Cultural Planning and Development.

 View course offering below and select the applicable fee.
 Then add it to your shopping cart.